RedisInsight/RedisDesktopManager/docs/native-formatters.md

 ### Installation

-To install the formatter create `formatters/` directory inside of `.rdm/` settings directory which is by default located inside of your home directory or by the path you specify as `--settings-dir` option when you run RDM.
+To install the formatter create `formatters/` directory inside of `.rdm/` settings directory which is by default located inside of your home directory or by the path you specify as `--settings-dir` option when you run RDM.dev.
 Then copy formatter's directory into `.rdm/formatters/`.
 Or just clone the repository with examples into `.rdm/` like shown below.

 ```shell
 cd ~/.rdm/